Woodhey High School

 Woodhey High School is a coeducational secondary school in Ramsbottom, in the Metropolitan Borough of Bury, Greater Manchester, England.

 Woodhey High School was built by Bury LEA (Local Education Authority) in 1979 to replace the Peel Brow Secondary Modern school.
 Previously a community school administered by Bury Metropolitan Borough Council, in October 2020 Woodhey High School converted to academy status.
 The school is now sponsored by the Shaw Education Trust.

+Incidents

+In September 2022, female students reported being inappropriately harassed after being told their uniform trousers were "too tight".
+According to one student, they had to "lift their shirt up" so that staff could see if they had the right trousers on.

 Location

 Woodhey High School is located near towns such as Bury, Bolton, Ramsbottom and Tottington and the suburbs of Brandlesholme, Greenmount and Edenfield and Rawtenstall.
 The address is: Woodhey High School, Bolton Road West, Ramsbottom, Bury, BL0 9QZ.
-The school has had major building work and renovation work that included several new classrooms and facilities around the school such as a recording studio.
+The school has had major building work and renovation work that included several new classrooms and facilities around the school in 2013.

 Education

 Secondary education is provided at Woodhey High School for 11- to 16-year-olds (Years 7 to 11).

 Many subjects are available to study at Woodhey including: